The Codex of Kairos

 In the process, you will learn about your unlocked potential and what is holding you back from being the best version of yourself.
 You will also develop empathy and insights to help you become a problem-solver to make the world a better place for all.

 Our goal is to prepare a generation of self-aware problem-solvers who can address the biggest changes coming in creative potential that the world has ever seen.
-You will no longer need to fear change because you will be a Pathfinder who has the knowledge, tools, and skills to navigate any challenge.
+You will no longer need to fear change because you will be a Pathfinder with the knowledge, tools, and skills to navigate any future challenge.